 When a purchase is made using Stripe’s platform, vendors are charged 2.9% of the transaction as well as a $0.30 fixed fee.

 Through the percentage-based fee alone, Stripe is making $2.9 million for every $100 million that is processed using the software.

-This is fairly impressive, as Stripe has to do next to nothing to make the money — they just need to provide the working software.
+This is fairly impressive, as Stripe has to do next to nothing to make money — it just needs to provide working software.

 As of late, Stripe has participated in funding for other businesses.

 In 2017, it invested in UK challenger bank Monzo and reinvested in late 2018, which helped the bank’s value nearly quadruple.

 Stripe invested in Monzo again in 2019 in a round of funding that nearly doubled the value of the bank.

 Furthermore, Stripe has led fundraising rounds for other finance-based businesses like Paystack, which it later acquired, and PayMongo.

 It has also invested in Step, a bank offering fee-free banking for teens, and Fast, a company creating a universal one-click checkout service.